cookie-caramel/pyproject-IQmini/README.md

 ## Features
 - 5x5 tile grid with obstacle support
 - Block rotation and placement
-- Real-time solvability hint system
+- Real-time solvability hint system (can find a solution for about 70% puzzles at the beginning)
 - Simple GUI (Pygame)
 - Save and load possible
 - Score Board